Rules for Riding

 Eating is not allowed on TriMet vehicles, but you can bring food and drinks on board in closed containers.

-Smoking is prohibited on buses and trains, and where posted at bus shelters, WES/MAX/Streetcar stations and transit centers.
+Smoking of any kind is prohibited on board and trains, as well as on all TriMet property including shelters.
 If you smoke, be considerate of your fellow riders by moving away from the shelter or station.
 Maximum penalty: $250/exclusion.
 TriMet Code Chapters 28-29, Portland City Code Chapter 14A.110